telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

     < Content-Length: 1256
     ```

 4. Check the Fiddler Everywhere application window.
-A new session should be visible in the Live Traffic tab, and the protocol should be **HTTPS**, and there should be no Tunnel to indicate in the Host column.
+A new session will be visible in the Live Traffic tab, and the protocol will be **HTTPS**.
+There will be no Tunnel to indicate in the Host column.
 If the above is correct, the Fiddler Everywhere is configured to capture HTTPS traffic.

     ![Fiddler showing HTTPS traffic](../images/kb/troubleshoot/curl-request-fiddler.png)